csaf-poc/csaf_distribution/docs/provider-setup.md

  - no_validation: Validate the uploaded CSAF document against the JSON schema.
 Default: `false`.
  - no_web_ui: Disable the web interface.
 Default: `false`.
  - dynamic_provider_metadata: Take the publisher from the CSAF document.
 Default: `false`.
  - publisher: Set the publisher.
-Default: `{"category": "vendor", "name": "ACME", "namespace": "https:/example.com"}`.
+Default: `{"category"= "vendor", "name"= "Example", "namespace"= "https://example.com"}`.
  - upload_limit: Set the upload limit  size of the file.
 Default: `50 MiB`.